As a user myself, I know what it is like to depend on products like these.

 You did not have a choice regarding your injury, but you have a choice over treatment and finding a cure.

 This is where Cure Medical will make a difference.
 People with SCI can choose the brand of urological product.
 By simply choosing to use Cure Medical products, people with SCI can purchase from Cure Medical, who makes the “Cure Commitment”.
-We make a donation of 10% of our net income to SCI-D research.
+We support SCI-D research.
 The use of Cure Medical products can result in new dollars devoted toward research that will develop a cure.

 In the many years that I’ve been raising money for research, I’ve been face to face with leaders in the scientific research community.